-Los Angeles confront a much harsher landscape.
+Due to its size, conditions in Los Angeles County have a significant statewide impact-the greatest number of people laboring under disparities live in Los Angeles.
+While the county ranks somewhat low in performance terms and is about average in terms of racial disparity, this obscures important sub-county issues and concerning findings within individual indicators.
+One encouraging sign is that on several education indicators, L.A. has comparatively modest levels of disparity and overall middle-of-the-road performance, impressive progress given the crisis-level challenges that have recently confronted districts in the county.
+In other issue areas, people of color in Los Angeles confront a much harsher landscape.
 L.A.'s incarceration rate is among the highest in the state, and it also has the second-highest level of disparity.
 Advocates in L.A. are well aware of these challenges and have won numerous campaigns to improve the lives of people of color.
-But given Los Angeles' size and its persistent race-based disparities, the work of advocates and organizers continues to be much-needed.
+But given Los Angeles' size and its persistent racebased disparities, the work of advocates and organizers continues to be much-needed.